orianlevit/nexmo-developer/_use_cases/en/real-time-feed.md

 ### SMS

 To test with SMS send in an SMS as you did before.
 You will receive a help message.
 Send a message back with the stock symbol of either `MSFT` or `GOOGL`.
 You will then periodically receive a (simulated) price update.
-You currently have to exit the app to stop receiving these, but it would be possible to add in the ability to switch these messages off, as was done in [this tutorial](/tutorials/fbm-product-info).
+You currently have to exit the app to stop receiving these, but you could add the ability to switch these messages off, as demonstrated in [this tutorial](/tutorials/fbm-product-info).

 ### Facebook Messenger